rd--/blksc3/md/glossary.md

 The default rule is _%×%_, which allocates space as a proportion of the size of the viewport.
 In addition there is a set of fixed size layouts, such as _1366×768_, named by display dimensions.
-The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browswer window occupies most of the display.
+The fixed size layouts are useful for seeing how programs will appear on other displays, assuming that the browser window occupies most of the display.
 The display menu can be selected using the _y_ access key.

 ## Duplicate